and Waxwings in Winter and Summer

 or flower petals.
 You can sometimes spot them

-passing one berry down a line of birds, each bird passing the berry to
+passing a berry down a line of birds, each bird passing the berry to

-its neighbor before one bird suddenly swallows it (more on that below).
+its neighbor before one bird suddenly swallows it (see more *below).

 Robins never pass food back and forth.
 Robins usually

-don't sit quite as close together; they never sit shoulder to shoulder,
+don't sit quite as close together as waxwings.
+Robins never sit shoulder to shoulder,

 even in trees.